Have you ever wondered who will control your health care if you are not able to make decisions yourself?

 A “living will”: A written statement of your wishes regarding your medical treatment if you are in a terminal condition.
 It must be witnessed by two individuals over eighteen, and it is only effective if two physicians have determined that you are terminally ill.

-Durable power of attorney for health care decisions: A written document in which you authorize someone whom you name (your “agent” or “attorney-in-fact”) to make health care decisions for you in the event you are unable to speak for yourself.
-This person will, for example, make sure your bills get paid if you become ill, could authorize the sale of your home if you need the money or could arrange for other individuals to get information from your doctor.
+A durable power of attorney for health care decisions: A written document in which you authorize someone whom you name (your “agent” or “attorney-in-fact”) to make health care decisions for you in the event you are unable to speak for yourself.
+This person will, for example, make sure your bills get paid if you become ill, could authorize the sale of your home if you need the money, or could arrange for other individuals to get information from your doctor.

 - Health care decisions include the power to consent, refuse consent, or withdraw consent to any type of medical care, treatment, service, or procedure.